 The very first entrenching tools came with fixed, straight handles made from steel or hardwood.
 These were initially designed during the first World War.
 Later models have detachable shovel heads that fit into the wooden handles.

-These models offer great stability— the less moving parts involved, the lesser chances of damage.
+These versions offer great stability—the fewer moving parts involved, the lesser chances of damage.
 The downside is that these straight-handle designs are unwieldy and space-consuming.

 World War II brought the first folding e-tools into the fray with the German foldable spade.
-During that time, only the shovel head can be folded at an angle while the handle remained fixed.
-This allows one to use the shovel head as a hoe.
+During that time, only the shovel head could be folded at an angle while the handle remained fixed.
+This allowed one to use the shovel head as a hoe.
 Other designs also incorporated a pick into the design.

 This folding shovel later evolved into the fully collapsible design we know today.